Actindo-AG/Documentation/Tasks/Operation/01_ManageEvents.md

     > [Info] After saving the event, the value **Manually created** is displayed in the *Plugin* column.

-6. Click the *Responsible user* drop-down list and select the user to whom you want to assign the event-related tasks by default.
-All users that are registered in the current system instance are displayed in the list.
+6. Click the *Responsible user* drop-down list and select the user to whom you want to assign the event, and the related tasks, by default.
+All users that are registered in the system instance are displayed in the list.

-7. Click the *Responsible user group* drop-down list and select the user group to which you want to assign the event-related tasks by default.
-All users that are registered in the current system instance are displayed in the list.
+7. Click the *Responsible user group* drop-down list and select the user group to which you want to assign the event, and the related tasks, by default.
+All user groups that are registered in the system instance are displayed in the list.

     > [Info] If necessary, you can further assign an individual task to a specific user in the *Tasks* menu entry, see [Assign a task](./02_ManageTasks.md#assign-a-task).